 PwC threatens MF Global mistrial; Corzine defends actions

-PricewaterhouseCoopers LLP on Monday said it may seek a mistrial in a US$3 billion malpractice case over the collapse of Jon Corzine's MF Global Holdings Ltd, saying it was blindsided when the plaintiff changed its theory of why the brokerage failed.
-The logo of PricewaterhouseCoopers is seen on the local offices building of the company in Luxembourg, April 26, 2016.
+PricewaterhouseCoopers L.L.P. on Monday said it may seek a mistrial in a $3 billion malpractice case over the collapse of Jon Corzine's MF Global Holdings Ltd., saying it was blindsided when the plaintiff changed its theory of why the brokerage failed.
+The auditor has been accused by MF Global's bankruptcy administrator of accounting negligence that let the former New Jersey governor invest $6.3 billion in European sovereign debt, leading to a liquidity crisis and an Oct.
+31, 2011 bankruptcy.

 Add your comments below